typotheque/text-shaping/docs/1-Unicode.md

 > FIGURE: obscure base क्ष → characters <क ् ष> → conjoined base क्ष

 Such an encoding model largely leaves the decision of if and how to form a consonant cluster akshara to fonts’ discretion.
 Note that this flexible conjoining behavior does not actually work very well for other orthographies and scripts, where conjoining is largely not interchangeable with a visible killer.

-Because there is no explicit hierarchy in conjoiner-connected base sequences, shaping rules in fonts need to be meticulously prioritized in order to correctly recognize contextual conditions for certain conjoining forms, and to enable appropriate fallback behavior when the whole sequence is not captured by a single precomposed glyph.
-This is a major source of complexity in shaping.
-OTL’s predefined features (and their recommended order) for Indic scripts are meant to partly address this issue.

 Note that when a killer character is used for conjoining bases, the role of being a conjoiner (per the graphic analysis) is the major rationale, while the role of being a killer (per the phonetic analysis) sometimes just does not make sense in a phonetically atypical akshara.